yiisoft/mutex/README.md

 ## Mutex drivers

-Mutex drivers are implemented as separate packages:
+There are some mutex drivers available as separate packages:

 - [DB - MySQL](https://github.com/yiisoft/mutex-db-mysql)
 - [DB - Oracle](https://github.com/yiisoft/mutex-db-oracle)
 - [DB - Redis](https://github.com/yiisoft/mutex-db-redis)
 - [DB - Postgres](https://github.com/yiisoft/mutex-db-pgsql)
 - [File](https://github.com/yiisoft/mutex-file)

+If you want to provide your own driver, you need to implement `MutexFactoryInterface` and `MutexInterface`.
+When doing the latter, consider using `RetryAcquireTrait` that contains `retryAcquire()` method implementing the "wait for a lock for a certain time" functionality.

 ## Testing